genericSpecimen/github-scripts/README.md

 Simply make the script executable, using
 `chmod +x script.sh`
 You can place it wherever you like.
-If the script is in the current working directory, run them using:
+If the script is in the current working directory, run it using:
 `./script.sh`